teambit/docs/docs/getting-started/compose-components/use-dependencies.md

 └───────────────────┴────────────────────────────────────────────────────────────────┘
 ```

+## Dev dependencies

-Import and `require` statements added in files defined as [Dev Files](/components/dev-files) are classified as `devDependencies` of the component.
+`import` and `require` statements added in files classified as [Dev Files](/components/dev-files) are classified as `devDependencies` of the component.
-As seen at the `bit show` output demonstrated above, Bit recognizes three files as [Dev Files](/dev-files) and adds classifies.
+As seen at the `bit show` output demonstrated above, Bit recognizes three files as [Dev Files](/dev-files) and classifies each dependency as a dev one, and configures it into the `devDependencies` property in the Component Metadata and package.json.

-## Dependency automation

-Bit greatly simplifies component dependency management by automating most of it.
-It auto-generates the dependency graph of each component, and that of the entire workspace.
-This is done by statically analyzing the component's files and parsing out all `import` \ `require` statements.

-To **remove a dependency**, simply remove the corresponding `import`/`require`statements from the component's files.
+**Removing a dependency** is as simple as removing the corresponding `import`/`require` statements from the Component's Source Code.

-To learn more about Dependency automaton please visit the [Dependency Automaton](/dependencies/overview#dependency-automation) section of the docs.
+To learn more about dev dependencies, please read the [Dev Dependencies](/dependencies/overview#dev-dependencies) section of the docs.

-## Dependency policy
+## External dependencies

 The dependency policies for components in a workspace can all be configured in a single place, the workspace configuration file.
 These policies augment and modify the components' auto-generated dependency graphs.

 To learn more about dependency policies, please read the [Dependency Policy](/dependencies/overview#dependency-policies) section of the docs.

-## Dev dependencies

-The decision between dependency and devDependency is contextual and in most cases driven by when and where a dependency is used.
-For a dependency be a devDependency all we need is to ensure it is required only by the component's dev files.

-To learn more about dev dependencies, please read the [Dev Dependencies](/dependencies/overview#dev-dependencies) section of the docs.

 ## Peer dependencies